rVanskike/CS-499_Comp_Sci_Capstone/Project 3 Databases/README.md

 #### Components

-- `add_user(scanner)`: Prompts for a new username and password, validates the inputs, hashes the password, and inserts the new user into the database.
+- `add_user()`: Prompts for a new username and password, validates the inputs, hashes the password, and inserts the new user into the database.
-- `hash_password(password)`: Hashes a plaintext password using bcrypt and returns the hashed password.
+- `hash_password()`: Hashes a plaintext password using bcrypt and returns the hashed password.
-- `verify_password(password, hashed)`: Verifies a plaintext password against a hashed password to ensure they match.
+- `verify_password()`: Verifies a plaintext password against a hashed password to ensure they match.

 ----
 ### 9. dashboard.py